wisac/think-youre-smart-quiz/README.md

 ## Contributing

 Feeling inspired to add your own tricky questions or exciting features to the quiz?
 Contributions to "Think You're Smart?" are welcomed with open arms!
 Feel free to submit pull requests and make this quiz even more delightful.

-## License

-"Think You're Smart?" is an open-source project available under the [MIT License](LICENSE).

 ---